-Reference Date: 23-May-2014
+Reference Date: 16-February-2015

 FOOD SECURITY SNAPSHOT

-Last year, regular and well-distributed rains benefited crop development in the major agricultural producing areas of the country.
-The official estimate puts the 2013 aggregate cereal production at some 24 million tonnes, an increase of 11 percent over the 2012 floods-affected output.
+An above average production was already gathered in 2013.
+The 2013 aggregate cereal production was estimated at some 23 million tonnes, an increase of 10 percent over the 2012 floods-affected output.

 High import dependency persists

-In 2012, the Government launched the Agriculture Transformation Program (ATA) to reduce the country’s reliance on food imports by increasing production of the five key crops, including rice, sorghum and cassava.
+In 2012, the Government launched the Agriculture Transformation Agenda (ATA) to reduce the country’s reliance on food imports by increasing production of the five key crops, including rice, sorghum and cassava.
 A number of import-substitution measures were introduced to support domestic production.
 For example, the mandatory inclusion of 10 percent of cassava flour in bread was implemented as of 2012, with the rate of substitution expected to reach 40 percent by 2015.
 ATA also aims to make Nigeria self-sufficient in rice by 2015, when imports will be banned.
 To that end, rice import duties on imported polished and milled rice have increased dramatically to 40 and 110 percent, respectively.
 The high rice import tariffs in Nigeria have amplified informal cross-border imports from neighbouring coastal countries.
 Input availability and access were also supported in the framework of the ATA.

-In spite of these measures, Nigeria remains a food-deficit country with cereal imports (mostly rice and wheat), forecast to exceed 6 million tonnes in 2014.
+In spite of these measures, Nigeria remains a food-deficit country with cereal imports (mostly rice and wheat), forecast to exceed 7.5 million tonnes in 2015.
 The country is still the largest rice importer in Africa.

-Deteriorating food security situation in the North
+Deteriorating food security situation in North and neighbouring countries